gavdraper/gavdraper.github.io/_posts/2018-05-20-SQL-Server-Error-Handling.md

 - 1 - There is an active transaction that can be committed.
 - 0 - There are no transactions
-- -1 There is an active transaction that is in a state that can't be committed
+- -1 There is an active transaction that is in a state that can't be committed.
+This will automatically be rolled back when the batch finishes.

 Let's change the above query to use XACT_STATE...